embarklabs/embark/docs/plugins.rst

    * available events:
       * "contractsDeployed" - triggered when contracts have been deployed
       * "file-add", "file-change", "file-remove", "file-event" - triggered on a file change, args is (filetype, path)
-      * "abi", "abi-vanila", "abi-contracts-vanila" - triggered when contracts have been deployed and returns the generated JS code
+      * "code", "code-vanila", "code-contracts-vanila" - triggered when contracts have been deployed and returns the generated JS code
       *  "outputDone" - triggered when dapp is (re)generated
       * "firstDeploymentDone" - triggered when the dapp is deployed and generated for the first time
+      * "check:backOnline:serviceName" - triggered when the service with ``serviceName`` comes back online
+      * "check:backOffline:serviceName" - triggered when the service with ``serviceName`` comes back offline

 .. code:: javascript